-The tongue is a window into your health.
-Observing colour, coating, size, shape and other qualities reveals a lot of information to a practitioner about the organs and internal systems of the body, corresponding to physical and emotional symptoms.
+From a Chinese medicine (TCM) perspective, the tongue is a window into your health.
+Observing colour, coating, size, shape and other qualities reveals a lot of information to an acupuncturist about the organs and systems of the body, corresponding to physical and emotional symptoms.

 An examination of outward signs and symptoms exhibited by the body are routinely used to diagnose disorders and disease.
 Traditional forms of medicine are no different in this respect.
-For traditional Chinese medicine this includes tongue diagnosis, and provides the practitioner with vital clues in the diagnostic process.
+For traditional Chinese medicine this includes tongue diagnosis.
+This observation provides vital clues in the diagnostic process.

-Modern Western medicine also recognises that the tongue can mirror the relative health or disease of the body.
+Modern Western medicine also recognises that the tongue can mirror the relative health or disease in the body.
 For example vitamin B12 deficiency and hypothyroidism can both be indicated by a swollen tongue.
-Recent research suggests that the use of tongue diagnosis did not become widespread in western medicine until the C19.
-In-patient notes from London teaching hospitals show that during the C19 and early C20, doctors carried out a brief examination of the tongue on an routine basis.
+Recent research suggests that the use of tongue diagnosis did not become widespread in western medicine until the 19th century.
+In-patient notes from London teaching hospitals show that during the 19th and early 20th century, doctors carried out a brief examination of the tongue on a routine basis.

-Each of the major organs of the body have a corresponding region or area of the tongue.
+Each of the major organs of the body have a corresponding region or area on the tongue.
 For example the middle of the tongue corresponds to the stomach and spleen, and the tip of the tongue, to the heart and lung.
-The characteristics that are taken note of are the coating, the colour, and the shape.
+The characteristics of the tongue that practitioners take note of are the coating, the colour, and the shape.
 A healthy tongue will routinely be pale red in colour, not too fat or thin, have a thin white coat, no cracks, and be slightly moist.

 Some simple examples of how the tongue can indicate particular conditions are:

 Deficiency will be indicated by a pale tongue,

 Heat will be indicated by a red colour or red spots, and or a thick coating over the tongue surface.